Is it time to retire the Star Trek franchise?

 Star Trek: The Next Generation kept its forward-looking view all the way to its end, and though the movies made from its crew were well-received, each grew weaker, as though the writers were simply unable or unwilling to make a significant effort for what they deemed an over-extended series.
 TNG had lasted for seven years.
 Longer than anyone could have hoped, long enough to be a career-delineating event for many of its highly professional actors.

-Part of the suspicion for the decline of TNG was put on the next series Star Trek: Deep Space 9 (ST: DS9) which debuted in Year 5 of TNG’s run.
+Part of the suspicion for the decline of TNG was put on the next series Star Trek: The Next Generation (ST: DS9) which debuted in Year 5 of TNG’s run.
 DS9 would expand the borders of the Federation, introduce religion into Star Trek, made politics a central theme, and expanded the cast of Star Trek to include a wider array of aliens.
 Star Trek began to address truly alien viewpoints which were lightly touched by bringing aliens into TNG’s crew but DS9 had far more extreme alien viewpoints which made for regular story elements.

 Again, Star Trek moved forward.
 Commander Benjamin Sisko was the first Black commanding officer of a Star Trek crew.
 There were words when we discovered he would command a space station, not a starship but in a season or two, he would command not just a ship but a ship designed for battle, the tiny but terrifying ‘Defiant’.
 He would also become a religious figure, a single parent, and a commander of an inter-species fleet fighting against an alien incursion into the Alpha Quadrant.
 In my personal opinion, as a series, while many disagree, I believe much of what made Star Trek great peaked in DS9.